 Board of Directors

-Bethany is an Architect, Project Manager and Vice President of the Board for Transplant Unwrapped.
+Bethany is an Architect, Project Manager and a Board Member for Transplant Unwrapped.
 She has adapted and thrived despite struggles with GI issues her entire life.
 In 2018, she became an intestinal transplant patient, where she underwent life-saving surgery to remove her intestines.
 During recovery she decided to postpone transplant and continue to live dependent on I.V. nutrition which has allowed her to enjoy all aspects of life.
 Bethany is grateful for every day, good and bad, and seeks to share hope and passion with others living with chronic illness.

 Hannah Cawoski is originally from Pittsburgh, Pennsylvania.
 She received her Doctor of Pharmacy degree from Duquesne University.
 She completed her PGY-1 Pharmacy Residency and a PGY-2 Pharmacy Residency in Pain Management and Palliative Care.
 She currently works as the Addiction Medicine Clinical Pharmacy Specialist at the Allegheny Health Network, Center for Inclusion Health.
 Her clinical areas of interest include acute pain, chronic pain, substance abuse, and addiction medicine.

-Transplant Unwrapped is excited to have Joan Bishop on the board as an advisor and Director of Organizational Development.
-Joan Bishop is also Executive Director and Conference Coordinator for the Oley Foundation—a national non-profit organization that provides information and support to patients with intestinal failure and consumers of parenteral nutrition.
-She has been with Oley since 1985—nearly its inception—and has served in many capacities, including the growth and development of the organization.
-As Executive Director, Joan handles the multitude of tasks it takes to keep Oley running and growing, including budget planning, building relationships, advocacy efforts, fundraising, board development, coordinating the annual conference, and more.
-She is dedicated to fulfilling the Foundation’s mission and welcomes your ideas, comments, and feedback.
+Transplant Unwrapped is excited to have Joan Bishop on the board as an advisor.
+Joan is now the Executive Director Emeritus for the Oley Foundation—a national non-profit organization that provides information and support to patients with intestinal failure dependent upon nutrition support to sustain themselves.
+She has been with Oley since 1984—nearly its inception—and has served in many capacities, including the growth and development of the organization.
+As Executive Director, Joan handled a multitude of tasks it took to keep Oley running and growing, including budget planning, building relationships, advocacy efforts, fundraising, board development, coordinating annual conferences, and more.
+She is dedicated to fulfilling the Foundation’s mission.